TerryClaiborne/alltune2/README.md

 Normal **Disconnect** uses managed disconnect behavior.

-When direct AllStar nodes are present, it removes the most recently tracked direct AllStar node first.
+When direct AllStar/Echolink nodes are present, it removes the most recently tracked direct AllStar/Echolink node first.

-If no tracked direct AllStar node is present, it disconnects the current managed mode as appropriate.
+If no tracked direct AllStar/Echolink node is present, it disconnects the current managed mode as appropriate.

 ### Disconnect DVSwitch

-**Disconnect DVSwitch** removes only the configured DVSwitch link and should not disturb direct AllStar nodes unless a different action is chosen.
+**Disconnect DVSwitch** removes only the configured DVSwitch link and should not disturb direct AllStar/Echolink nodes unless a different action is chosen.

-### Disconnect Selected AllStar Node
+### Disconnect Selected AllStar/Echolink Node

-The AllStar Live Status area includes a Disconnect button beside each tracked direct AllStar node.
+The AllStar/Echolink Live Status area includes a Disconnect button beside each tracked direct AllStar node.

-This allows disconnect of one specific direct AllStar node without removing the others.
+This allows disconnect of one specific direct AllStar/Echolink node without removing the others.

 ### Disconnect All